 An avid gourmet chef, he wrote a number of cookbooks.

 Was notoriously superstitious.
 He once joked that he kept a horseshoe, a crucifix and a mezzuza on his front door.

 Shortly before his death, he said that one of his most favorite roles was the voice of Professor Ratigan in the Disney feature The Great Mouse Detective (1986), especially since two original songs had been written for him.

-Price's first wife, Edith Barrett, gave birth to his son Vincent Barret Price in 1940.
+Price's first wife, Edith Barrett, gave birth to his son Vincent Barret Price on August 30, 1940.

 Had his own mail-order book club in the 1970s, "Vincent Price Books", specializing in mystery and detective novels.

 He was the Wednesday night host for CBS Radio's "Sears Mystery Theater" (1979).
 He was still Wednesday's host when it became "The Mutual Radio Theater" on Mutual Radio (1980).